 Here are a few steps that you can take to ensure your child will continue to grow their entrepreneurial abilities:

-Encourage Them to Find a Mentor:
+Encourage Your Young Entrepreneur to Find a Mentor:

 A mentor can provide advice and set a great example – while we would always agree that the example you set is paramount, it is always helpful to have a little backup from outside the family unit.
 You can play a critical role in helping them choose a good fit and, if possible, help set them up with someone that may be in your network.
 There is nothing wrong with helping introduce them to someone that may be able to give them advice and experience.